bachwehbi/data-systems/tutorials/working_with_kafka.md

 ## Running Kafka

-The Kafka package comes with a ready to use configuration file.
+The Kafka package comes with a ready to use configuration file `config/server.properties`.
 Let's review the main points in this file:

 ### Kafka Configuration Options